 He could feel her taking his jacket, slipping it off of his shoulders and down his arms.
 She ran her fingers down his arms as she took his coat.

-“Okay!” he ran to the two, stopping in front of Jessica; the woman smiling at him.
-He held out the cash, offering a smile.
+“Okay!” he came over to the two, stopping in front of Jessica while the woman smiled at him.
+He held out the cash, offering a smile in return.
 “Thanks again, Jessica- you really are a lifesaver.”

 “It’s alright, Geil is a nice enough kid to keep me coming back,” Jessica shrugged, like a boy with attention difficulties wasn’t a big problem.
-Arty seemed to fall for it, though.
+Arty seemed to fall for it, though, because it was.

 “Well, you’re always welcome- I’ll take all the help I can get...”